schuyberg/library-python-api-intro/index.md

 >
 > This lesson has been adapted (and truncated) from Library Carpentry's Introduction to Python for Libararies course to focus specifically on the skills needed to create a basic API query using UBC Library's [Open Collections API](https://open.library.ubc.ca/research).
 >
-> The full original course can be found at: [https://data-lessons.github.io/library-python-intro/](https://data-lessons.github.io/library-python-intro/)
+> This lesson is *not* an official Library Carpentry course.
+The original source can be found at: [https://data-lessons.github.io/library-python-intro/](https://data-lessons.github.io/library-python-intro/)